![[horizontal rule]](acdhr.gif)

 Ethical Standards

-- To be effective in teaching, scholarship, and service.
+- To be effective in teaching, research, scholarship and/or creative activities, and service.

 - To adhere to university policies and regulations.